apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 - Return the final result

 In the example below, we're going to look at customer orders and we want to know per customer ID, how much they have ordered total.
-We want to ignore small orders, which we define as anything over 5000.
+We want to ignore small orders, which we define as anything under 5000.

 ```python